azz157/Udacity-font-end-Nanodegree-landing-page/landing page/README.md

 - JS

 ## run
-you can open the index.htlm file by any browser F
+you can open the index.htlm file by any browser

 ## Development